CRMPickers logoCRMPickers

 Is Close worth the higher price than Freshsales?

 Close is worth the higher price when reps spend most of the day calling, emailing, texting, and working follow-up queues.
-If the CRM mainly needs to track deals and run standard workflows, Freshsales will usually be easier to justify.
+If the CRM mainly needs to track deals, hold account notes, and run standard workflows, Freshsales will usually be easier to justify.

 Which CRM is better for integrations?

-Freshsales has the broader integration footprint in the CRM dataset: 182 named integrations across 18 categories versus 43 for Close across 17 categories.
+Freshsales has the broader integration footprint in the current CRM dataset: 182 named integrations across 17 categories versus 43 for Close across 16 categories.
 Close can still be enough for a focused outbound stack, but Freshsales is safer for broader SMB connectivity.

 Which CRM is easier to migrate into?

-Freshsales is usually easier for a conventional CRM migration because the model is familiar and the entry cost is low.
-Close migration requires more attention to activity history, phone/SMS workflows, sequences, and manager reporting because those behaviors are central to the platform value.
+Freshsales is usually easier for a conventional CRM migration because the data model and rollout path are familiar.
+Close migration requires more attention to activity history, phone and SMS workflows, sequences, call outcomes, and manager reporting because those behaviors are central to the platform value.

 Decision rule